bxparks/AceUtils/README.md

     * `#include <AceUtilsModeGroup.h>`
     * `using ace_utils::mode_group::ModeGroup`
     * `using ace_utils::mode_group::ModeNavigator`
+    * Summary:
-    * Summary: a data-driven mechanism to encode and navigate the hierarchy of view and change modes of the display of a clock controlled by 2 buttons.
+        * A data-driven mechanism to encode and navigate the hierarchy of view and change modes of the display of a clock controlled by 2 buttons.
-    * Depends on: (none)
+    * Depends on:
+        * (none)

 **Version**: 0.3 (2020-11-01)